-- The data subject has given explicit consent to the processing of those personal data for one or more specified purposes except where the law prevents this. - Processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent. - Processing is carried out in the course of its legitimate activities with appropriate safeguards by a not-for-profit body with a religious aim provided: - - the processing relates only to members or former members of the body or to persons who have regular contact with it in connection with those purposes; and - $\circ$ there is no disclosure to a third party without the consent of the data subject.
+- The data subject has given explicit consent to the processing of those personal data for one or more specified purposes except where the law prevents this. - Processing is necessary to protect the vital interests of the data subject or of another natural person where the data subject is physically or legally incapable of giving consent. - Processing is carried out in the course of its legitimate activities with appropriate safeguards by a not-for-profit body with a religious aim provided: - - the processing relates only to members or former members of the body or to persons who have regular contact with it in connection with those purposes; and - o there is no disclosure to a third party without the consent of the data subject. - Processing relates to personal data which are manifestly made public by the data subject. - Processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) based on Union or Member State law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject.

-• Processing relates to personal data which are manifestly made public by the data subject.
 This means that we can process your personal data within the 'church family', described as members, former members and people in regular contact with us on church family matters.
-Disclosure to others (third parties) can only be done when that data is clearly or obviously made public by the data subject, such as in newspapers and on social network, or with your explicit consent.
+Disclosure to others (third parties) can only be done when that data is clearly or obviously made public by the data subject, such as in newspapers and on social network, with your explicit consent or for archiving purposes as in our obligations to make public the records of your marriage or baptism.